AbbieSmith11/abbiesmith11.github.io/README.md

-# Abbie Smith Portfolio
+# First Portfolio

-Welcome to my personal portfolio website, showcasing my skills, projects, and professional journey as a software engineer.

-## Website
-Visit the website here: [https://abbiesmith11.github.io/](https://abbiesmith11.github.io/)
+This is my first project, a personal portfolio.

 ## Features
 - Overview of skills and experience